History of Credit Unions

-By the late 1960s it was clear that like banks, credit unions would need insurance to safeguard the deposits of their members.
+By the late 1960s it was clear that like banks, credit unions would need deposit insurance and stricter policies to safeguard their members.
 So in 1970, Congress created the National Credit Union Share Insurance Fund (NCUSIF), administered by the National Credit Union Administration (NCUA).
 In 2008, the Emergency Stabilization Act was signed into law and increased insurance coverage on all accounts up to at least $250,000.
-And, in keeping with the independent spirit of credit unions, not one penny has come from tax dollars to maintain the fund; it's capitalized entirely by its member credit unions.
+And, in keeping with the independent spirit of credit unions, not one penny has come from tax dollars to maintain the fund; it's capitalized entirely by its credit union membership accounts..

 Today's Credit Union